-Now, Tables 3 and 4 define the transition relation \longrightarrow^{l} between instance configurations and Table 5 between global configurations.
-For notational convenience, we will later simple write \longrightarrow when leaving l unspecified.
+Now, Tables 2 and 3 define the transition relation $\longrightarrow^{l}$ between instance configurations and Table 4 between global configurations.
+For notational convenience, we will later simply write $\longrightarrow$ when leaving l unspecified.

-We start with the rules for transitions for one instance.
-Assignments to instance and local variables update the instance state, respectively the local state (cf. Ass{inst} and Ass{loc}).
-Executing $u := new^c$, as shown in rule NEW,6 has no local effect except that it stores the new object's identity in the local variable u.
+We start with the rules for transitions of a single instance.
+Assignments to instance and local variables update the instance state, respectively the local state (cf. rules $Ass{inst}$ and $Ass{loc}$ ).
+Executing $u := new^c$ , as shown in rule NEW, has no local effect except that it stores the new object's identity in the local variable u.
 The creation of the new object itself and the initialization of its instance variables is dealt with at the global level.
 The predicate fresh expresses that a given configuration does not refer to an object identity, i.e., that the object identity is fresh in the given context.
-Formally, for an object α and a value $v \in Val{nil}$ we define: